jssql1234/docs-sqlacc/docs/usage/general-ledger/guide.md

 1. **GL > Journal Entry**
 2. **Key in your double entry**
-3. Click on **Save** (System will blocked in Dr and Cr are not tally)
+3. Click on **Save** (The system will block the entry if the DR and CR amounts do not tally.)

 ![6](../../../static/img/usage/general-ledger/glguide/jr-entry.png)

 ## Foreign Bank Adjustment

-- To revalue the foreign bank balance every end of the month
+- To revalue the foreign bank balance at the end of each month
 - Calculate and post double entry for the unrealized FOREX gain/loss

 Refer this ledger: